nedialkova-lab/mim-tRNAseq/README.md

 ./scripts/mim-seq.py
 ```

-**Note:** plans for future versions include interfacing R code from within Python with rpy2 and packaging the Python package on PyPI and conda
+**Note:** plans for future versions include interfacing R code from within Python with rpy2 and packaging the Python package on PyPI and conda.
-This will significantly improve the installation and usage of mim-tRNAseq
+This will significantly improve the installation and usage of mim-tRNAseq.

 An example command to run mim-tRNAseq may look as follows:
 ```bash